 Before the surgery, the problem is examined, such as how big it is and whether surgery is the right option.
 They may need to take some tests like X-rays or MRI scans to understand what is happening inside the back.
 They'll also examine overall health to ensure they can handle the surgery.

 Individuals who struggle to walk or stand in a normal position because of low back pain or leg problems could undergo a lumbar spinal laminectomy.
 Though the surgery may be helpful, it must be understood that it has some drawbacks, just like any other surgery.
 Thus, doctors and patients will need to discuss these risks and make a joint decision about whether it is the right choice for them.
-To summarise, it is for those who suffer from back pain caused by a narrow spinal canal after they have tried other therapies and the problem persists.
+To summarise, it is for those who suffer from back pain caused by a narrow spinal canal after they have tried other therapies and the problem still persists.

 The lumbar laminectomy procedure can be beneficial as it comes with lots of advantages.
 Let’s get to know which goals it can quickly solve: